Skip to content

 Mendilibar’s reign soon deteriorated; he was dismissed in October after a run of two wins from eight.

-He’s not stylish but the 63-year-old’s work is very practical, as demonstrated by his recent success in knockout matches.
+He’s not stylish but the 63-year-old’s work is very practical, as demonstrated by his success in knockout matches.

 Olympiacos

-Jagoba Arrasate (CA Osasuna)
+Jagoba Arrasate (RCD Mallorca)

 The former Sociedad coach joined Los Rojillos in 2018 and in his first year, Osasuna were crowned champions of the Segunda Division.